Tips for Saving Money at Disney World That You Can’t Afford to Miss

 Go visit the other resorts, walk around Disney Springs, splash around at the hotel pool, or take a drive over to the nearby outlet stores.
 Many of the Disney resorts even have an activity center for kids with both free and paid activities.
 At Animal Kingdom Lodge we spent some time playing video games and saw the board full of crafts that looked fun too!

 Whatever you decide to do, a non-park day is a great way to slow down for a bit and enjoy some of the activities you would miss running from ride to ride.

 Celebrating a birthday or other special occasion during your vacation?
 Be sure to ask for a celebration button at guest services in the parks or at the front desk of your hotel.
-There’s no guarantee that you’ll receive special treatment, but guests have been known to score a free dessert when cast members notice their pin.
+There’s no guarantee that you’ll receive special treatment, but my son received free cupcakes, a Mickey bubblewand, and a few surprise “Happy Birthday” serenades when cast members noticed his pin.
 So it doesn’t hurt to try!!

 Collect Free Souvenirs

 There’s not a whole lot of free stuff involved when it comes to a Disney vacation but there are a few things you can score without spending a dime that make great little souvenirs from your trip.
 I still have my park maps from my family vacation in 8th grade that I love showing my kids.

 Skip the Waterparks and Spend the Day at Your Resort Pool